george24601/notes/devOps/network/ssh.md

 Two important items in local port forwarding are the destination server, and two port numbers.
 Connections from the SSH client are forwarded via the SSH server, then to a destination server.

+Using the -X flag tells SSH to forward

+For trusted X11 forwarding the -Y flag can be used.

+Final note is that for this to work the sshd_config on the server must have the following options

+X11Forwarding yes
+X11DisplayOffset 10